Dark Rainbow

 You can tell if your weed is moldy based on changes to its color, texture, and smell.
 Moldy weed has a fuzzy texture and a grayish color, and its scent is usually damp and musty.

 Cannabidiol (CBD) is a non-psychoactive cannabinoid, which means it won’t get you high.
-However, CBD can still have calming, soothing effects that many folks find help them unwind after a long day.

-If you’re not interested in getting high from using edibles, try adding a serving of a CBD tincture to some baked goods or a savory recipe.
-You can pick up a tincture from a local dispensary, but they’re also available online in the Mood Shop.
+If you’re not interested in getting high from using edibles, try adding a serving from our CBD tincture to some baked goods or a savory recipe for your desired effects.

 Before you start cooking with cannabis at home, it’s worth knowing the legal status of homemade edibles — and storebought options like gummies and tinctures.